 - The engine is externally inspected and running condition is witnessed if sea trial is made available.
 If further inspection is required (compression testing, endoscope inspection of cylinders) appoint a mechanic to make separate inspection and indicate next servicing requirements.
 For motor yachts it is normal to have mechanic on sea trial with laptop connection to the engines.

 - If sea trial is not available, engine can be tested ashore with fresh water connection.
 This is a very basic test which indicates only that the engine runs or does not.
 It is not the same as sea trial.
-It requires several people to assist and for a raw water hose to be removed (may be cut) and reconnected.
+It requires permission from the owner.

 - Repair estimates can be discussed.
 For accurate information it is best to obtain quote from a repairer at the boat location.